Aphantasia: The Inability to Visualize Images

-Aphantasia - Defined as a hypothesized neurological condition where a person does not possess a functioning mind's eye.
+Defined as a hypothesized neurological condition where a person does not possess a functioning mind's eye.
 The term was first suggested in a 2015 study for a specific kind of visual agnosia.
 The term was coined by the team led by Prof. Adam Zeman of the University of Exeter Medical School.

-Visualization - Or information visualization - is defined as the study of (interactive) visual representations of abstract data to reinforce human cognition.
+Defined as the study of (interactive) visual representations of abstract data to reinforce human cognition.
 The abstract data include both numerical and non-numerical data, such as text and geographic information.
 However, information visualization differs from scientific visualization: "it's infovis (information visualization) when the spatial representation is chosen, and it's scivis (scientific visualization) when the spatial representation is given".